ABMatrix/doc-and-rfc/docs/zkmeta-official.md

   In a short term, this layer aims at Non-Fungible Tokens (NFT) and anonymous auction.

 ## What is X-Matrix Labs?
-**The New Era of Internet**
+**Shape up web 3.0 - the new era of internet**

-*Surf the Internet with the supreme experience -- smooth, privacy preserved, and boundaryless*
+*Return privacy to web 3.0 users and provide a supreme experience - smooth, privacy preserved and boundaryless*

-X-Matrix Labs is a research and development team passionate about cryptography, blockchain, and math.
+X-Matrix Labs is a research and development organization passionate about cryptography, distributed system and math.
-The team consists of researchers from prestigious institutes and professionals from engineering and financial industries.
+The team consists of researchers from prestigious institutes and professionals with engineering and financial backgrounds.
-Our mission is to build a decentralized network to empower Web 3.0.
+Our mission is to design solutions and build robust and privacy-preserved infrastructures to empower Web 3.0.
 We focus on open finance, cross-chain compatibility, and privacy-preserving transparency.
 We aim to empower the Web 3.0 networks by making the network smoother, more secure, and more boundaryless.

 ## What are X-Matrix Labs's focuses?
-### Gateway
+### Cross-chain bridge
+Web3 shall be inclusive.
-We aim to build gateways among data, digital assets, and smart contracts to maximize the value of data through blockchain technologies and eventually to make Web3 smoother.
+We are building gateways and bridges to allow data, digital assets and smart contracts to transfer freely through different blockchains.

 ### Privacy
+Web3 gives back data ownership and privacy to everyone in a trustless setting.
-X-Matrix Labs has an industry-leading cryptography and privacy research lab that provides ZKP-based solutions for Web3.\
+X-Matrix Labs has an industry-leading cryptography and privacy research lab that provides Zero Knowledge Proof solutions for Web3.
-Users take full ownership of their private data in a trustless setting.

-### DeFi
+### Decentralized Finance (DEFI)
-Stone Protocol is the only yield management protocol focused on creating *Rock Solid Yield* for all users in the DeFi ecosystem.
-X-Matrix Labs is dedicated to building the next-generation cross-chain DeFi protocols on top of the Substrate framework.
-We aim to boost the value flow between multiple platforms and create *Rock Solid Yield* for millions of users.
+Web3 revolutionalizes how values are stored and exchanged.
+We are experimenting next-generation DEFI on the substrate framework for high security and throughput.

 ### Storage
+Web3 democratizes data storage.
-X-Matrix Labs has sufficient experience in distributed file systems such as IPFS and Filecoin to empower our data storage systems.
+X-Matrix Labs has been developing infrastructure for IPFS and Filecoin.

 ## References
 ### Privacy-related